DormanLab/AmpliCI/README.md

 # Output Files <a name = "output" />

-The final step of the pipeline generates two output files with argument `--outfile <output_base_filename>`:
+The final step of the pipeline with argument `--outfile <output_base_filename>` generates two output files:

 ***1.`output_base_filename.fa`***